gherbstman/SyncroTamperMonkey/README.md

 - Confirm Tampermonkey script is enabled.
 - Check that URL matches one of the `@match` patterns.
 - For Copilot Assist, if Copilot does not open automatically, allow popups/new tabs for the site and try again.
-- For Copilot Assist URL issues, use **Shift+Click** on the Copilot Assist button to reconfigure the saved URL.
+- For Copilot URL issues, open **AI Assist ▾ → Settings** and reconfigure the saved URL.
 - Ensure configured Copilot URLs follow `https://m365.cloud.microsoft/chat...`.
+- For Claude errors, confirm API key, model, and token settings in **AI Assist ▾ → Settings**.
+- If Claude API calls fail, use the fallback button to copy the prompt and run it manually in `https://claude.ai`.
 - For canned responses, ensure the ticket comment subject value exactly matches the canned response matching subject.

 ## Important Scope Notes